27 – November 3, 2014

 31: CHS Project Graduation: The

-grand prize is 4 box seats to a Gonzaga Men's Basketball Game, and the other
+grand prize is four box seats to a Gonzaga Men's Basketball Game, and the other

-prizes are 1st - 2 cords of wood; 2nd- Allusions Gift Certificate (that
+prizes are 1st - two cords of wood; 2nd- Allusions Gift Certificate (that

-includes color/cut/style, 2 spray tans & wax service); 3rd- quilt donated
+includes color/cut/style, two spray tans and wax service); 3rd- quilt donated

 by Amy Elliott; 4th - $50 Clark's Gift Certificate; and 5th - $50 Safeway Gift